 Flat, round red "targets" (dark circles with purple-grey centers)

 The symptoms of erythema multiforme may resemble other skin conditions.
-Always consult your doctor for a diagnosis.
+Always talk

 Treatment for erythema multiforme

-Specific treatment for erythema multiforme will be determined by your doctor based on:
+Specific treatment for erythema multiforme will be discussed with you by your healthcare

 Your age, overall health, and medical history